The Small Health Clue I Almost Missed (And What It Changed for My Cat)

 When “Everything Seems Fine” Isn’t the Whole Story

 Edward wasn’t acting sick in the way most of us think of illness.
+He wasn’t hiding, he wasn’t lethargic, and he wasn’t refusing food.

+But something felt… off.
 It was subtle.
-The kind of feeling you only get when you really know your pet — when you’ve lived with them long enough to recognize when their spark dims just slightly.
+The kind of feeling you only get when you really know your pet — when when you recognize that tiny shift in their energy.
+A closer look revealed the culprit: his teeth.

 A few painful teeth needed to be removed.
 That was it.
+And once those teeth were gone, everything changed.

 Why Dental Health Is So Often Overlooked